Lack of Sleep and Epilepsy

 - If it takes you more than 30 minutes to fall asleep, get out of bed and do something relaxing or quiet for about 20 to 30 minutes until you get tired.
 Read something short, like a magazine article, but don't get engrossed in your favorite book!
 When you feel tired, go back to bed.
 If you still can’t sleep, get up after 30 minutes.
 Eventually your body will learn to sleep when you’re in bed.

-If behavioral strategies don't work, over-the-counter sleeping aids such as melatonin or diphenhydramine may be relatively safe options.
+If behavioral strategies don't work, over-the-counter sleeping aids such as melatonin may be relatively safe options.
 Yet, any sleeping pill (over-the-counter or prescription) should be used only under a doctor's advice.
 Don’t take sleeping pills for more than 2 or 3 weeks.
 Even with short-term use, they must be handled carefully.
 Stopping certain types of sleeping pills, especially the benzodiazepines such as triazolam (Halcion), clonazepam (Klonopin), and temazepam (Restoril), can trigger seizures in some people.

 During a period of big stress, such as loss of a job or a relationship, the careful use of sleeping pills for several nights can help to prevent a seizure caused by sleep deprivation.
 If you find yourself in this situation, talk to your epilepsy doctor.